SDraw/ml_mods_cvr/ml_amt/README.md

 Additional avatars tweaks:
 * If avatar has child object with name `LocomotionOffset` its local position will be used for offsetting VRIK locomotion mass center.

-# Notes
-* Usage of `Upright` parameter for transition between poses (standing/crouching/proning) in desktop mode is useless, because in this case your animations are updating value of `Upright` parameter, not the other way around.